vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/build_with_firmware.rst

       ::

          # CUST_ID is used to clone the proprietary source repositories downloaded by meta-qcom-extras.
-         # It allows source compilation for the corresponding binaries present in meta-qcom-hwe.
+         # It allows source compilation for the corresponding binaries present in meta-qcom.
          # CUST_ID must be set to "213195" for no-modem based distributions "qualcomm-linux-spf-1-0_ap_standard_oem_nm".
          # For other modem based distributions, CUST_ID must be set based on the "Customer ID".
          # To find "Customer ID", sign in to your account at qualcomm.com.